alex-cova/LocalDatastoreBrowser/README.md

 ---

-This application is powered by OpenSource projects
+This application is powered by OSS projects ❤️